Give Your Child A Beautiful Smile At Vienna Family Dentistry

 Custom-made mouthguards are recommended for children who play sports.
 Custom mouthguards protect the mouth better than mouthguards found on store shelves.
 Helmets, especially ones with face shields, are also recommended.
 Athletes who use don’t use such protective equipment are 60 times more likely to suffer dental trauma, according to the American Dental Association (ADA).
 A small investment now will save you money by preventing costly injuries and, most importantly, keep your child safe.

-If you have any concerns about your child’s teeth, call our pediatric dental specialists at Vienna Family Dentistry & Implant Center today.
+If you have any concerns about your child’s teeth, call our dental experts at Vienna Family Dentistry & Implant Center today.